 [Note: This story was originally published in 2011 and has been updated.]

 Clearly, a storage unit can be a competitive advantage at resale time.
 But for a sense of how much it adds in greenbacks, we checked in with a couple of our experts.

-Even though a storage unit is typically located in the basement and in raw condition, "a good place to start is a value consistent with the price per square foot of your apartment," says Manhattan appraiser Jonathan Miller of Miller Samuel, Inc. So if your apartment is worth $1,000 per square foot, that 5 x 5 storage unit arguably adds another $5,000 if not more.
+Even though a storage unit is typically located in the basement and in raw condition, "a good place to start is a value consistent with the price per square foot of your apartment," says Manhattan appraiser Jonathan Miller of the firm Miller Samuel.
+So if your apartment is worth $1,000 per square foot, a 5x5-foot storage unit arguably adds another $5,000, if not more.

 Halstead Property's executive director of development marketing Stephen Kliegerman observes that in new developments, storage units sell from anywhere from $10,000 to $25,000 or more.